- Pets and Animals»

 Lamb #9 - EverydayMiracle - Born: March 24, 2011

 EverydayMiracle: while Mom 'Not so Bad' was licking her first born lamb Custard dry, she just crouched down a little, pushed one time and out fell EverydayMiracle, the twin sister of Custard.
-She was very tiny and rather dark and she didn't gave a sound.
+She was very tiny and rather dark and she didn't give a sound.
 That's the moment that young ewes often forget that they have two lambs, so I just took EverydayMiracle and shoved her under her Mom's nose and she started to lick the second lamb too, which made me do a happy dance.
 They're both doing ok now and I'll move them to the meadow in about two days.
 You can't tell from the picture, but she's not bigger than a full grown cat, only her limbs are a big longer.
-Precious tiny pearl.
 EverydayMiracles is the twin sister of Custard.

 Update September 30: